 Following his first tenure at PfP, Joe’s career included 15 years of experience with the Missouri Department of Mental Health (DMH), serving as director of community-based services for the East and Southeast regions and interim deputy director for the division of Comprehensive Psychiatric Services.

 He has emerged as a leader in the mental health community and served as lead adult policy coordinator for the Missouri Mental Health Transformation Initiative through the governor’s office.
-In addition, he chaired the Behavioral Health Advisory Board of the Eastern Region Behavioral Health Initiative, an effort that has transitioned into the newly formed Behavioral Health Network (BHN).
-Yancey currently serves as BHN's chairperson of the board of directors.
+Additionally, Joe has a long history of leadership roles in St. Louis.

 Dr. Gary Morse, Associate Executive Director of Places for People, finds the most rewarding part of his work with people with serious mental illness, who are often underserved and stigmatized, is seeing clients recover a sense of their joy and fulfillment in life.